 Sometimes making an effort to defer to your dominant to help yourself feel more submissive is fun.
 I love having my food ordered for me in restaurants and giving up responsibility for little things.
 Like ‘what film to watch tonight’ or ‘where to go for a walk this afternoon’.
-I’d throw an epic fit if anyone tried to assume that role without my overt permission and invitation, but when it’s one of my doms I love it - so I try to cultivate it where I can.
+I’d throw an epic fit if anyone tried to assume that role without my overt permission and invitation, but when it’s my dominant I love it - so I try to cultivate it where I can.

 You hear a lot about aftercare for submissive partners, but amongst dominants, it’s a much less discussed topic.
 In my experience, that’s a shame.
-You could do a lot worse than to start paying attention to the times your dom might want a little aftercare following a scene.
+You could do a lot worse than to start paying attention to the times your dominant might want a little aftercare following a scene.

-Why not try thanking them for giving you what you so dearly want?
+Doms get into some pretty heavy headspaces.
+It can take a little while to come out of those headspaces.
+If your shared kinks involve a lot of intense violence or degradation, it can be helpful to reassure them that you know they care about you and don’t want to hurt you.
+Why not try thanking them for giving you what you, as a submissive, so dearly want?
 Which isn’t just a nice gesture, it’s also a neat way to reassure them that they haven’t crossed a line and that they have no need to be anxious.
 (If they have crossed a line, of course, you should tell them that, too.
-Aftercare is about support, not lying.
-Which brings me to my next point.)
+Aftercare is about support, not lying.)

 A lot of the rules we set in BDSM relationships are not as robust and visceral in reality as they are when we fantasise about them.
-If you’re supposed to ask permission before you masturbate whenever your dom isn’t there, then one day you fancy a quick go before you fall asleep alone that night...well, how are they to know?
+If you’re supposed to ask permission before you masturbate whenever your dominant isn’t there, then one day you fancy a quick go before you fall asleep alone that night...well, how are they to know?
 It doesn’t matter, right?
 It is an easy trap to fall into if you don’t live together.
 What difference can it make if it doesn’t feel much like a part of your relationship?